 Through the third week of classes in a full term (or the second week of classes in a half term), students may use Wolverine Access to add or drop a course, change status from credit to visit (audit), or increase or decrease the hours for a course within the range listed in the Time Schedule.
 The Registrar’s Office publishes each year’s Drop/Add deadline on its website.
 Graduate program approval is necessary to change course elections.
 Certain graduate programs may have additional deadlines or procedures.
 A student who seeks to drop the only course for which he or she is registered must follow procedures for a term withdrawal as outlined on the Registrar’s Website.
 A student in a Ph.D. program who drops the only course for which he or she is registered will be considered to have withdrawn and be discontinued from the program (section 3.2.3).

 No changes to a course are allowed after a grade has been assigned.
 A student who registers for a course and either never attends or stops attending—but does not officially drop the course—receives a notation of “ED” (Unofficial Drop).
 A notation of “ED” is equivalent to a grade of “E” (failure) (section 4.5).
 Requests for a retroactive withdrawal after the last day of the term will be considered only for exceptional circumstances in which a student was unable to complete the term and will not be approved for a course for which a grade has been submitted.
 A request for retroactive withdrawal must be made within 12 months from the end of the term and usually applies to all classes in the term.
 Applications for retroactive withdrawal require documentation of compelling circumstances why the student was unable to complete the term and unable to request a withdrawal during the term.
-The student must submit a petition to Rackham OARD that includes documentation confirming extenuating circumstances (section 3.8).
+The student must submit a Registration Adjustment Request to Rackham OARD that includes documentation confirming extenuating circumstances (section 3.8).
 At no point after the term has ended will a class be removed from a student’s record; if the exception is approved it will remain on the record and noted as “W” (section 4.5).
 International students should consult with the International Center before dropping courses, as this may affect their immigration status.

 Students may repeat a course with permission of the advisor and course instructor.
 Credits for the course may not be earned beyond the limit set by guidelines of the graduate program.
 Each election and grade for a course that is repeated will remain on the transcript and will be counted into the grade point average as separate elections.